protontypes/open-sustainable-technology/README.md

 - [LISF](https://github.com/NASA-LIS/LISF) - A software framework for high performance terrestrial hydrology modeling and data assimilation developed with the goal of integrating satellite and ground-based observational data products.
 - [Conceptual Functional Equivalent](https://github.com/NOAA-OWP/cfe) - A conceptual rainfall-runoff model with an implementation of the Basic Model Interface.
 - [NeuralHydrology](https://github.com/neuralhydrology/neuralhydrology) - Python library to train neural networks with a strong focus on hydrological applications.
+- [Surface water network](https://github.com/mwtoews/surface-water-network) - A Python package to create and analyze surface water networks.
+- [Lekan](https://github.com/vcloarec/ReosProject) - Provide a software that assists the user doing hydrological and hydraulic studies for flood mapping and forecasting, hydraulic structure design, or other tasks linked to natural surface flow.
+- [RUBEM](https://github.com/LabSid-USP/RUBEM) - A distributed hydrological model to calculate monthly flows with changes in land use over time.
+- [pywatershed](https://github.com/EC-USGS/pywatershed) - A sustainable integrated, hydrologic modeling framework for the U.S. Geological Survey.
+- [pyMETRIC](https://github.com/WSWUP/pymetric) - A set of Python based tools developed for estimating and mapping evapotranspiration for large areas, utilizing the Landsat image archive.

 ### Ocean Circulation Models